scgbern/scgpico/content/wiki/alumni/PascalZaugg/index.md

 Hi,

-Iâm a bachelor student in Computer Science at the University of Berne.
+I'm a bachelor student in Computer Science at the University of Berne.

 Currently I'm working on a smartphone application to do exercises about cognitive defusion.
 This app is created in cooperation with a master student in psychology Alexandra Barth.